MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-get-started.md

 :::image type="content" source="./media/git-get-started/no-changes.png" alt-text="Screenshot of source control window stating that there are no changes to commit.":::

-After the commit is completed successfully, the status of the selected items change from **Uncommitted** to **Synced**.
+After the commit is completed successfully, the status of the selected items changes from **Uncommitted** to **Synced**.

 ### [Undo saved change](#tab/undo-save)

-If, after you saved changes to the workspace, you decide that you don’t want to commit those changes to git, you can undo the changes and revert those items to the previous (unsaved) status.
+After you saved changes to the workspace, if you decide that you don’t want to commit those changes to git, you can undo the changes and revert those items to the previous (unsaved) status.
 To undo your changes, follow these steps:

 1. Go to the workspace.
 1. Select the **Source control** button.
 This button also shows the number of uncommitted changes.